-The Gateway automatically registers itself as an exception with Windows Firewall.
+PC-Duo Gateway automatically registers itself as an exception with Windows Firewall.

 At installation time, the Host installer and Gateway installer create program-based exceptions in the Windows Firewall.
-The exceptions are named Host and Gateway, and allow network traffic to the Host and Gateway services, respectively, over their standard default ports.
+The exceptions are named "PC-Duo Host" and "PC-Duo Gateway", and allow network traffic to the Host service and Gateway service programs, respectively, over their standard default ports.

 If you do not want the exceptions (e.g. because the Host is set for reverse connections only, and should not be "exposed"), you should disable the exceptions by unchecking the box in the configuration dialog for Windows Firewall itself.
-It is not recommended that the exceptions be deleted, because they will be recreated and enabled if you upgrade to a later version of the.
+It is not recommended that the exceptions be deleted, because they will be recreated and enabled if you upgrade to a later version of PC-Duo.